kevoree/kevoree-js/library/README.md

 ## Create your own Kevoree-JS component

+> TODO: This documentation is a bit outdated, use with caution

 ### Step 1
 First of all, you need to set up your environment in order to use all the tools provided by Kevoree.